phaniram/TC-Wiki-Creation/HP Haven Twitter Analysis Tutorial Challenge.md

     </body>
     </html>

-Running the application upon opening "index.html" would produce graph like
+Running the application upon opening "index.html" would produce a graph on Tweets Sentiment over the timeline.